How To Test Website on Mobile: Methods & Approach

 Talk to our experts to know more about Testsigma

 In short, manual testing is good to start with but can impact the TTM, test coverage, and quality (to a certain extent)!

 2. Large-scale projects – Automation testing is best-suited for feature-heavy projects since manual tests might not be sufficient for testing all the features in the website (or app).

-For sections in a website (or app) with dynamically changing user-interface, go for manual testing approach, as the automated test script may (or may not) work for all the scenarios.
+For sections in a website (or app) with dynamically changing user interface, go for a manual testing approach, as the automated test script may (or may not) work for all the scenarios.
 Leverage automation testing when the results are definitive and manual testing for long workflows (and dynamically changing UI).